-To help graduate students and postdocs develop their approach to teaching and their approach to student writing, the Writing Program has partnered with the Chicago Center for Teaching to offer a College Teaching Certificate (CTC) with emphasis in Writing Pedagogy.
+To help PhD students and postdocs develop their approach to teaching and their approach to student writing, the Writing Program has partnered with the Chicago Center for Teaching to offer a College Teaching Certificate (CTC) with emphasis in Writing Pedagogy.
 The Writing Pedagogy programming introduces participants to various theories and practices of giving feedback on student writing; helps teachers design courses to meet writing-focused learning objectives; and asks teachers to implement writing pedagogy techniques into their teaching at UChicago, reflecting on that implementation with Writing Program Directors.
 As part of their Teaching Portfolio, participants will design a syllabus that includes a substantial writing component.

 To register for the program, log your completion of requirements, and track your progress, you must enroll in the CTC Writing Pedagogy Canvas site (link to the right).